rizinorg/rizin/BUILDING.md

 $ git submodule update
 ```

-After that, use `git pull --recurse-submodules` to update both the rizin
+After that, use `git pull --recurse-submodules` to update both the Rizin
 codebase and submodules, or `git submodule update` to just update the
 submodules.

 # Build

-rizin uses [`meson`](https://mesonbuild.com/) to build.
+Rizin uses [`meson`](https://mesonbuild.com/) to build.
 As not all systems have
 a version of `meson` that is recent enough, we suggest to install it directly
 from `pip` with `pip install meson`.
 If necessary, also install `ninja` with
 `pip install ninja`.